Were You Injured in a San Diego Workplace Accident?

 What Injuries Are Not Covered by Workers' Compensation?

-According to California law, there are certain injuries and circumstances that are disqualified from receiving workers’ compensation.
-These injuries include:
+According to California law, some specific injuries and circumstances are disqualified from receiving workers' compensation.

-- Breaking the law – If an employee breaks the law when he/she becomes injured, the person will lose his/her workers’ compensation coverage.
-Especially in the case of felonies or violent crimes.
-For example, if a worker tries to steal merchandise and falls, sustaining an injury at work, that person will not be able to claim workers’ comp benefits.
+• Breaking the law – If an employee violates the law when injured, the person will lose their workers' compensation coverage, especially in the case of felonies or violent crimes.
+For example, if a worker tries to steal merchandise and falls, sustaining an injury at work, that person will not be able to claim workers' comp benefits.

 Can I Sue My Employer for a Workplace Injury in San Diego, CA?